Fabo011/aws-solution-architect-helper/03_Databases/databases.md

 - RDS Custom to customize the underlying EC2 Instance only for Oracle & SQL Server.

 ### Contra
-- Multi reagion READ/Write replications not possible.
+- Multi region READ/Write replications not possible.

 ## S3
 The core service of AWS, a key/value store for objects.